Huskiefluff/Homechart-HACS/README.md

 1. Open HACS in Home Assistant
 2. Click the three dots menu → Custom repositories
-3. Add `https://github.com/huskie/homechart-ha` as an Integration
+3. Add `Add `https://github.com/Huskiefluff/Homechart-HACS` as an Integration` as an Integration
 4. Search for "Homechart" and install
 5. Restart Home Assistant